Lionel Robberds: Squash representative

 Robberds took up squash in 1963.
-By 1970 he was the fifth ranked player in New South Wales and at that year's Australian Championships he beat Cam Nancarrow the Australian #2 seed.
+By 1970 he was the fifth ranked player in New South Wales and at that year's Australian Championships he beat Cam Nancarrow, the Australian #2 seed.
 Along with his brother Greg, Lionel Robberds made the New South Wales men's team and he was a part of their legacy when between 1958 and 1973 members of that team won 78 consecutive matches at Australian carnivals.
-Nancarrow, Ken Hiscoe, Ted Hamilton and others participated in that time in the four men squad.
+Nancarrow, Ken Hiscoe, Ted Hamilton and others participated in that time in the four-men squad.
 The unbeaten run ended with a loss to Queensland in 1974.
-In 1973 Robberds was selected in the Australian national men's team which competed and won the World Men's Team Championship governed by the World Squash Federation.
+In 1973 Robberds was selected in the Australian national men's team which competed in and won the World Men's Team Championship governed by the World Squash Federation.
 The next men's world championships were held in England in 1976 and again Robberds was selected in the Australian team who competed and placed third overall.

 There was a broad family connection with the game of squash.
-Robberd's nephews Brett Martin and Rodney Martin were both world champions though their sister Michelle Martin had the greatest success in the family and she credited Robberds with designing a training programme and providing psychological and tactical support which made the difference to her career.
+Robberds' nephews Brett Martin and Rodney Martin were both world champions though their sister Michelle Martin had the greatest success in the family and she credited Robberds with designing a training programme and providing psychological and tactical support which made the difference to her career.
 Martin was ranked sixth in the world before Robberds commenced to coach her and she began winning major titles immediately.
 She spent 44 months from March 1993 to October 1996 as the best women's squash player in the world before Australia's Sarah Fitz-Gerald broke her dominance.
 Martin returned to the world #1 ranking in 1998 and 1999.

 Legal career

 Robberds completed a law degree at the University of Sydney in 1962.
 He was admitted to the New South Wales bar in 1966 and was appointed a Queen's Counsel in 1982.
 He practised in criminal and commercial law and appeals with specialities in customs prosecutions and commissions of inquiry.

 Robberds has appeared as either prosecutor or defence counsel in a number of high-profile trials.
 He was a prosecuting counsel in the 2005 trial of Rodney Adler regarding the collapse of HIH Insurance; for Moses Obeid in the 2012 Independent Commission Against Corruption; and for the Australian Federal Police in the 2014 inquiry into the 1995 conviction of David Harold Eastman for the murder of AFP Assistant Commissioner Colin Winchester.

 He was a member of the National Crime Authority in 1988, a member of the legal profession's Standards Board in 1994 and a member of the Legal Services Tribunal in 1995.
-He is a part-time senior member of the New South Wales Civil and Administrative Tribunal.
+He was a part-time senior member of the New South Wales Civil and Administrative Tribunal.
 In 2016 Robberds was awarded Member of the Order of Australia for significant service to the law.